vietnameselanguage/syllable/README.md

 # Vietnamese syllables
-List of the current Vietnamese syllables: 6659.
+List of the current Vietnamese syllables: 6674.
+Noted that "tí" and "tý" are seen as two different words.
+Their sounds are the same.

 # References:
 1) 6653 syllables